syndio/frontend-pocs/themed-module-federation-poc/README.md

 - [ ] Support TS Types when consuming exposed components
 - [ ] Support utility libraries
 - [ ] Support NPM packages and versioning

+## Trade offs
+* Had to eject in order to use a recent version of React & PostCSS